polipones/pod-hugo-main-website/content/contacts/index.en.md

 ---
 {{<load_contacts>}}

-If you have problems with payment, email us at <platby@pod.cvut.cz>.
+If you have a problem with a membership payment, email <platby@pod.cvut.cz>.

 ## Official contact